Skip to main content

 Rakel et al., 2009

-Meta-analysis confirms significant effects of patient-clinician relationship on health outcomes.
+Meta-analysis confirms significant effects of patient-clinician relationship on health outcomes including blood pressure, pain scores, weight, hemoglobin A1c, and lipid profiles.

 Key sources and further reading